 Includes additional hands-on activities and music, as well as a costumed interpreter, such as a cook, storyteller, or historic character.

-Title I school receive complimentary admission for any standard program up to 89 students.
+Title I schools receive complimentary admission for all virtual tours as well as any in-person program up to 89 students.
 Programs for more than 90 students on one day, “extraordinary” experiences, or special programs pay the difference from standard price.
-For example, a Title I school wishing to have an “extraordinary” experience will be charged $2/student, $2/chaperone.
+For example, a Title I school registering for an on-site “extraordinary” experience will be charged $2/student, $2/chaperone.

 Ready to reserve your tour?